-After the certificates have been issued, we or a seller may discover an error in the information disclosed at the time of issuance.
-We provide corrections in the DUS Disclose application on our website at www.fanniemae.com.
+After the certificates have been issued, if we or the seller discover an error in the information disclosed at the time of issuance we will provide corrections in DUS Disclose® ("DUS Disclose") on our website at www.fanniemae.com.
 During the offering period, we may also provide corrections through changes made to the disclosure documents.
-We also provide periodic disclosure regarding pools and mortgage loans in DUS Disclose and our PoolTalk® application ("PoolTalk").
+We also provide periodic disclosure regarding pools and mortgage loans in DUS Disclose.
 For information about our ongoing disclosures, see "THE MORTGAGE LOAN POOL-Monthly Pool Factor and Other Periodic Disclosures."